MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

     >[!NOTE]**Note:** Pay close attention to the data used in this lab.
 The following labs will reference this data, and it will need to match exactly as seen in the lab.

+In this task, Reed sets up the reference data for contractual instrument types in Microsoft Sustainability Manager.
+Contractual instrument types are the different types of contractual agreements that a firm has with their providers and suppliers.

-Great job, by completing these steps, you have added contractual instrument types.
-There are many types of reference data, take some time after this lab to explore the other reference data types, they will be used throughout Microsoft Cloud for Sustainability, and Microsoft Sustainability Manager. **Please continue to the next task.**
+Great job, by completing these steps, you have helped Reed add reference data for contractual instrument types.
+There are many types of reference data.
+Take some time after this lab to explore the other reference data types.
+They will be used throughout Microsoft Cloud for Sustainability, and Microsoft Sustainability Manager. **Please continue to the next task.**

 ## Task 3: Setup Unit conversion factor